-- (1) This rule applies to any subject individual who is: - (a) A current Department employee; - (b) A current Department volunteer; or - (c) An individual seeking Department employment or volunteer placement, who has been offered Department employment or volunteer placement, pending the completion of the abuse check process. - (2) Subject individuals shall notify the Office of Human Resources within five calendar days of being notified that he or she has been identified as an alleged perpetrator, reported perpetrator, or accused person in an abuse investigation.
+(1) Subject individuals covered by this rule.
+This rule applies to subject individual who is: any

+(a) A current Department employee;

+(b) A current Department volunteer; or

+(c) An individual seeking Department employment or volunteer placement who has been offered Department employment or volunteer placement pending the completion of the abuse check process.

+(2) Report required.
+A subject individual shall notify the Office of Human Resources within five calendar days of being notified that he or she has been identified as an alleged perpetrator, reported perpetrator, or accused person in an abuse investigation.